Siddhantj929/SOLID-RESTful-Node/readMe.md

 -   ~~Create a user "model" that will be responsible for conversing database directly~~

--   Create a stories "model" that may need to use the User's model to check and update User's data.
+-   ~~Create a stories "model" that may need to use the User's model to check and update User's data.~~

+-   Create a user "service" that will separate the "business logic" from "database handling".
+For now, just console the data and service name.